 Post-Impressionism is the French Impressionist movement after its founder Edouard Manet died in 1883, what went through your mind when you looked at your beautiful extended family, and they stretched his technique with more distorted forms and unnatural colors, we found the tumor, these words can be devastating, call CyberKnife.
 Too bad, sometimes they sold well, but sometimes they couldn't give them away and had to slice off their ears to get attention, like Vincent van Gogh, or head to Polynesia and paint naked beach babes to make a sale, like Paul Gaugin, or, like Georges Seurat the Pointillist, had to work themselves to death trying to get one done.
 The French habit of drinking the green fairy absinthe is definitely in evidence here.

 On Jan.
 1, 1895 after years as a starving artist living above a Cremerie in Paris, where he gained a lot of friends incl.
-Gaugin, and founded the Bal des Quat'z Arts artists' ball, Czech artist Alphonse (Alfons Maria) Mucha (1860-1939), presents a poster for Sara Bernhardt's play "Gismonda", becoming an instant star with his sensuous style, and launching the French Art Nouveau Movement (ends 1914), centered in a Paris art gallery called guess what run by Siegfried Bing (1838-1905), who opens it in Dec., writes La Culture Artistique en Amerique for the French govt., and goes on to exhibit works by Edouard Vuillard (1868-1940), Pierre Bonnard (1867-1947), Henri de Toulouse-Lautrec (1864-1901), Henry Clemens van de Velde (1863-1957), Louis Comfort Tiffany (1848-1933) et al. - remodel your home at better than sale prices?
+Gaugin, and founded the Bal des Quat'z Arts artists' ball, Czech artist Alphonse (Alfons Maria) Mucha (1860-1939), presents a poster for Sara Bernhardt's play "Gismonda", becoming an instant star with his sensuous style, launching the French Art Nouveau Movement (ends 1914), centered in a Paris art gallery called guess what run by Siegfried Bing (1838-1905), who opens it in Dec., writes La Culture Artistique en Amerique for the French govt., and goes on to exhibit works by Edouard Vuillard (1868-1940), Pierre Bonnard (1867-1947), Henri de Toulouse-Lautrec (1864-1901), Henry Clemens van de Velde (1863-1957), Louis Comfort Tiffany (1848-1933) et al.; the style becomes a total art style, spreading to architecture, furniture, jewelry, textiles, ceramics, etc., becoming known as Jugendstil in Denmark, Norway, Sweden, Germany, and the Baltic states, Modernism in Spain and Russia, and Secessionsstil in Austria and Czech. - remodel your home at better than sale prices?

 Paul Cezanne (Cézanne) (1839-1906) of France.